platformsh/platformsh-docs/src/configuration/services/mysql.md

 ## Supported versions

-The service type `mariadb` refers to MariaDB such as `mysql` that for compatibility reasons it refers to MariaDB as well.
-The service type `oracle-mysql` refers to MySQL.
-Other than the `type`, MySQL and MariaDB are otherwise identical and the rest of this page refers to both equally.
+The service types `mariadb` and `mysql` both refer to MariaDB for compatibility reasons.
+The service type `oracle-mysql` refers to MySQL as released by Oracle, Inc. Other than the type, MySQL and MariaDB are otherwise identical and the rest of this page refers to both equally.

 * mariadb:10.0
 * mariadb:10.1